-On Wednesday, the Green River District Health Department reported 27 additional COVID-19 cases.
+KENTUCKY (WFIE) - On Thursday, the Green River District Health Department reported 32 additional COVID-19 cases.

-Of those new cases, 17 are in Daviess County, six are in Henderson County, two are in McLean County, and there is one new case in both Hancock and Union counties.
+Of those new cases, 19 are in Daviess County, four are in Webster County, three are in Union County, there are two in both Hancock and Henderson counties, and one in both McLean and Ohio counties.

-Green River health officials say they have recorded a total of 20,789 cases since the beginning of the coronavirus pandemic.
-Out of those reported cases, officials say 18,663 residents of the seven-county region have recovered from the virus.
+The district has recorded a total of 20,821 cases since the beginning of the coronavirus pandemic.
+Out of those reported cases, officials say 18,682 residents of the seven-county region have recovered from the virus.

-The Muhlenberg County Health Department reported three new COVID-19 cases on Wednesday.
+The Muhlenberg County Health Department reported two new COVID-19 cases on Thursday.

 Here are the all-time totals of confirmed positive cases and deaths in our area of Kentucky:

 - Daviess Co. - 9,941 cases, 173 deaths, 8,979 recovered

 - Muhlenberg Co. - 2,844 cases, 56 deaths, 2,767 recovered